Sustainability

 RC Audits

-RC audits are activities for checking RC activities at each plant, laboratory and affiliate.
-They are carried out by Environment, Safety & Quality Assurance Department in accordance with the RC audit guidelines.
-In these audits, the auditors periodically check whether RC activities, as well as internal audits and patrols, are carried out appropriately and the PDCA cycle is implemented without fail, and compliance about RC at each location.
-Environment, Safety & Quality Assurance Department clarifies visible or potential problems related to RC and promotes improvements in response after clarifying the problems, if any.
-In FY2022, total 27 audits were conducted for plants, laboratories and affiliates.
+RC audits are activities in which the Environment, Safety & Quality Assurance Department inspects RC activities at each plant, laboratory, and affiliated company in accordance with the RC audit guidelines.
+In these audits, the auditors check whether RC activities, as well as internal audits and patrols, are carried out appropriately and the PDCA cycle is implemented steadily, and compliance about environment, health and safety at each site.
+Environment, Safety & Quality Assurance Department has established an RC audit program to promote improvements in response to visible or potential risks to environment, health, and safety.
+In FY2023, total of 17 RC audits were conducted for our plants, research laboratories and affiliated companies.